jackie-d/fallsnow/README.md

 ## Usage

-On Chrome

-Install by loading on [chrome://extensions/](chrome://extensions/)
+Download the last release at: https://github.com/jackie-d/fallsnow/releases

+Unzip the folder on your computer

+Using Google Chrome:

+Open Google Chrome and use the URL bar to open the page: `chrome://extensions/`

-Enable Developer mode
+Enable Developer mode clicking on the switch on the top right of the page

 Load the folder by 'Load unpacked' button